 Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 24:

-You may be eligible to use qualifying widow(er) with dependent child as your filing status for 2 years following the year your spouse died.
-For example, if your spouse died in 2015, and you haven't remarried, you may be able to use this filing status for 2016 and 2017.
+You may be eligible to use qualifying widow(er) as your filing status for 2 years following the year your spouse died.
+For example, if your spouse died in 2016, and you haven't remarried, you may be able to use this filing status for 2017 and 2018.

 This filing status entitles you to use joint return tax rates and the highest standard deduction amount (if you don't itemize deductions).
 It doesn't entitle you to file a joint return.

 Eligibility rules.
-You are eligible to file your 2016 return as a qualifying widow(er) with dependent child if you meet all of the following tests.
+You are eligible to file your 2017 return as a qualifying widow(er) if you meet all of the following tests.